 Near point visual stress is a common problem that affects many children nowadays— and has become a growing concern among many eyecare professionals.

-If your child is showing signs of NPVS, or complaining of any changes to their vision, schedule an appointment with an eye doctor for a comprehensive eye exam, and to discuss the best treatment options.
+If your child is showing signs of NPVS, schedule an appointment with an eye doctor for a comprehensive eye exam, and to discuss the best treatment options.

 Your child’s reading and learning success begins with clear and comfortable vision.